steipete/PSPDFTextView/README.md

 PSPDFTextView
 =============

-A subclass that fixes the most glaring problems from iOS 7 and 7.1.
+A subclass of `UITextView` that fixes the most glaring problems from iOS 7 and 7.1.

-What's fixed in this subclass?
+What's fixed?

 *  When adding a newline, `UITextView` will now properly scroll down.
 Previously, you needed to add at least one character for this to happen.
 *  Scrolling to the caret position works considering `contentInset`.
 By default, `UITextView` completely ignores this.